svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 ## Effective progress

 The idea behind a computation system making effective progress in a general theory of computation is that a processor P adapts the hardware H capabilities C to running an abstract machine M evaluating a language L. Specs bind C to P with proofs of M sufficiency for C and that P C implements M faithfully.
 This formal relationship among parts will be extended with the case of P defining an operating system and what that means for the relations.
-Our model of computation is effective progress, obtaining a verifiable proof using tokens of io or processing.
+Our model of computation is effective progress, obtaining an incrementally verifiable proof within finite bounds of io and processing tokens.

 ## Influences